jon-jacky/EPICS/README.md

 =====

-Tools for working with [EPICS](http://www.aps.anl.gov/epics/), the Experimental Physics and Industrial Control System.
+Tools for working with [EPICS](http://www.aps.anl.gov/epics/), the *Experimental Physics and Industrial Control System*.

 These tools are for [CNTS](http://staff.washington.edu/jon/cnts/), the *Clinical Neutron Therapy System*, a cyclotron-based radiation therapy